 A STORY OF STRUGGLES AND SOLUTIONS ACROSS THE US

-ROOTED will be there on the ground, beyond Charleston – in Chicago, Milwaukee, Brooklyn, Oakland – to document the national upsurge in homegrown food justice activism and urban farming.
+ROOTED is on the ground in Charleston, Chicago, Milwaukee, Brooklyn, and Oakland to document the national surge in food justice activism and urban farming.

 “We’re the rich soil.
 We are building the roots where people can come to be restored so they can take care of themselves and their families.”